ankschoubey/old-blog/_posts/2022-08-14-dev-workflow.md

 Don't be shy to add what you are doing right now.
 - Example: In-process of implementing a continuous delivery pipeline.
+- This is also because it takes time to find a job.
+So it maybe 1-2 months before someone picks your resume.
+At that point resume is already outdated.

 ## Getting wordings right.